jessesquires/JSQMessagesViewController/README.md

 ## Customization

-You can customize almost any property of a cell by implementing the delegate method [`configureCell: atIndexPath:`](http://cocoadocs.org/docsets/JSMessagesViewController/3.3.0/Protocols/JSMessagesViewDelegate.html#//api/name/configureCell:atIndexPath:).
+* You can customize almost any property of a cell by implementing the optional delegate method `configureCell: atIndexPath:`

 ````objective-c
 - (void)configureCell:(JSBubbleMessageCell *)cell atIndexPath:(NSIndexPath *)indexPath